kwescon1/wp-web-crawler/Explanation.md

      - Cron Service (cron) : A dedicated service for the purpose of executing cron jobs in the application.

+     - Redis Service (redis): A specialized service responsible for managing Redis, an in-memory data store, to enhance caching and real-time data processing within the application.

 ## Code Explanation

 The solution comprises the following main components: